 Backed by the Taurus mountains and fronting the Mediterranean sea, this region is Turkey’s most famous beach holiday destination.
 One look at the sands of Lara, Konyaalti, Kaputas, Patara and Cleopatra’s beach and you will understand why.
 The two primary hubs are Fethiye and Antalya, although smaller towns like Kalkan, Kas and Side retain an army of hardcore fans who return year after year for holidays.
 The Mediterranean region has the best climate for winters which attracts ex-pats worldwide who want to live in Turkey all year round.
 Anyone visiting Turkey for the great outdoors will recognise it as the hub of adventure sports, including Belek, the country’s golfing capital.
 One main advantage is the D400 highway running through it, making it easy to get out to explore.

 4. Black Sea of Turkey

-Covering the Northern sea coast, the Black-sea couldn’t be any more different than the south.
-Receiving copious amounts of rainfall, especially in the Northeast, the fertile landscapes and humid climate makes it ideal for agriculture.
+Covering the Northern sea coast, the Black Sea couldn’t be any more different than the south.
+Receiving copious amounts of rainfall, especially in the Northeast, the fertile landscapes and humid climate make it ideal for agriculture.
 Two prominent places for international tourism and foreign house sales are Trabzon and Rize.
 Both also demand stellar reputations for their production of hazelnuts and tea.
 Heading inland, mountainous terrains are home to many small plateau communities, some of which don’t even have internet.
-The high altitude Kackar mountain range contains holiday hotspots like Uzungol, Ayder Plateau and Sumela Monastery.
+The high-altitude Kackar mountain range contains holiday hotspots like Uzungol, Ayder Plateau and Sumela Monastery.
 Other notable places include Amasya, home to the Pontic King’s tombs and Bolu, a renowned natural beauty area.